Create your process workflow with Hailer activitiesVarpu Jokinen

 Configuring processes and datasets in Hailer requires no coding skills and can easily be done by the network or process owner.
 When an activity reaches a particular phase, an automatic feed post can be generated in the network feed.
 Users following a phase can also be notified when new activities are inserted or moved into that particular phase.

-Get started by creating your free Hailer network:
+Get started by creating your free Hailer Workspace:

 How to create a new proces

 Activities can contain any number of fields.
 The available field types are:

 - Text Area

 - Numeric Unit